bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 };
 ```

 There's a contradiction in the `Entry` type.
 Its `amount` and `content` fields are optional, so the type “allows” entries without amount and text.
-But this reflects the domain incorrectly: a comment _must_ contain text, and spendings and incomes _must_ contain amounts.
-Without this condition, the data in the record history is invalid.
+But this reflects the domain incorrectly: a comment _must_ contain text, and spending records and incomes _must_ have amounts.
+Without this condition, the data in the history of records is invalid.

 The problem is that the `Entry` type with optional fields tries to mix _different_ entities and data states.
 We can check this by creating a React component to display the sum of the record from the history on the screen: